stevelerner/tinyotel/README.md

 TinyOlly is a lightweight observability backend that:
 - Receives traces, logs, and metrics via HTTP API
-- Stores data in Redis with 10-minute TTL
+- Stores data in Redis with 10-minute TTL (auto-expiring)
 - Provides a web UI with trace waterfall visualization
 - Correlates logs with traces using trace/span IDs
-- Visualizes metrics in real-time
+- Visualizes metrics with Chart.js line graphs
+- Interactive charts with hover tooltips
+- Auto-refreshes every 2 seconds
-- Built entirely from scratch (~1,200 lines of code)
+- Built entirely from scratch (Python backend + Chart.js frontend)

 ### Quick Start with TinyOlly